mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 ### 3.1.
 Staff: Menu Actions
 #### 3.1.1 Create a Menu Item
+To create a Menu Item, you will first need to ensure the needed ingredients are created for selection - "POST /ingredients/ Create ingredient".
+With the Ingredient ID and the known quantity needed, you can proceed to create the needed association to a Menu Item using the Menu Item
+Ingredients > "POST /menu-items/ Create Menu Item".
+With those two elements in place, you can then create the Menu Item itself using the
-To create a menu item, locate Menu Items > "POST /menu-items/ Create Menu Item".
-To create a Menu Item, you will need to know it's Name, Description, Price, Calories, and Food Category.
+"POST /menu-items/ Create Menu Item" function.
+You will need to provide the following information: Name, Description, Price, Calories, and Food Category.
 #### 3.1.2.
 Update a Menu Item
-To update a menu item, locate Menu Items > "PUT /menu-items/{item_id} Update Menu Item".
-You will need to provide the Menu Item ID and the new information you wish to update.
+To update a menu item, you'll need it's Menu Item ID - if you are unsure of the ID, refer to 3.1.4 to View All Menu Items to see the full list of Menu Items currently available for ordering.
+With the Menu Item ID(s), go to Menu Items > "PUT /menu-items/{item_id} Update Menu Item".
+Enter the Menu Item ID, click Execute, update the information you want to change, and click Execute again.
 #### 3.1.3.
 Delete a Menu Item
-To delete a menu item, locate Menu Items > "DELETE /menu-items/{item_id} Delete Menu Item".
+To delete a menu item, with the Menu Item ID, locate Menu Items > "DELETE /menu-items/{item_id} Delete Menu Item", "Try It Out", provide the
+Menu Item ID, and click Execute.
 #### 3.1.4.
 View All Menu Items
 To view the menu items, locate Menu Items > "GET /menu-items/ Get All Menu Items".
+#### 3.1.5.
+View Menu Items by Category
+You can also view all menu items by category - to do so, locate Menu Items > "GET /menu-items/category/{category} Get Menu Items by Category" and enter the category you want to view.
+The system will return all menu items in that category.
+If you are unsure of the category, you can view the available categories by viewing all Menu Items, 3.1.4 (above).

 ### 3.2.
 Staff: Promotions
 #### 3.2.1.
 Create a Promotion